ltw-webdev-javascript/curriculum/javascript-events.md

 ---
 layout: slide-deck
-title: "Javascript events"
+title: "JavaScript events"
-desc: "A quick overview of events in Javascript, what they are, how they’re triggered, and how to write code that listens to events."
+desc: "A quick overview of events in JavaScript, what they are, how they’re triggered, and how to write code that listens to events."

 slides:
   - type: super-big-text
     content: |
-      **Javascript events**
+      **JavaScript events**

   - content: |
       ## It’s all eventful

-      Much of what we want to do with Javascript is wait for users to interact
+      Much of what we want to do with JavaScript is wait for users to interact

       That user interaction is called an “event”